lingerois/Note-Algebra-Rotman/source/_posts/home.md

 1. There's only 1 copy of the 3rd Edition in my school's library, which is hard to borrow.
 2. There's ebook of the 1st version on the Internet.
 Any one can download it easily.
 3. It's more convenient to snap contents compared to type by myself.
 (But I'm still glad to type if there's a copy for me).

+# How to Use?

+The idea of the proof is always more important by the proof itself.

+One might check it proof line by line to decide it.
+But that's not the right way to learn a proof.